mrdegbe/devtrack/README.md

 # 🚀 DevTrack CLI

 > 🛠️ DevTrack is a lightweight developer productivity CLI tool for tracking tasks and generating meaningful Git commit messages (AI-powered) without leaving the terminal.
-It works both online (via OpenAI) and offline (via Ollama).
+It works both online (via OpenRouter) and offline (via Ollama).

 ---